 Contact-tracing activities should be implemented by the health department to identify hot spots of transmission and place our intervention activities ahead of the curve rather than what we have been doing until now, which is wait 2 weeks to see what previous transmission dynamics have done (based on the fact that, on average, current cases reflect transmission dynamics from 7-14 days earlier).

-If you begin to experience symptoms of COVID-19, such as fever, a dry cough, or a sore throat, stay home and schedule a televisit with your CHI St. Joseph and Texas A&M Health Network primary care physician.
+If you begin to experience symptoms of COVID-19, such as fever, a dry cough, or a sore throat, stay home and schedule a televisit with your St. Joseph and Texas A&M Health Network primary care physician.
 They can help guide you toward your next steps.